robinwiel/softcont_2020/README.md

 As we use self-signed certificates, the Chrome flag is necessary to not block calls to the Flask API.

 # How to scale
+The deployments can be scaled either manually or using a HorizontalPodAutoscaler.
+Depending on the deployment you wish to scale (`kubectl get deploy`), you can use the following commands.

+`kubectl scale deployment <deployment-name> --replicas=5`
+`kubectl autoscale deployment <deployment-name> --min=5 --max=10 --cpu-percent=60`

+Our API and Frontend each have three replicas on initial deployment.

+# How to upgrade
+A source code change has been provided for you in the folder `frontend_v2`.
+It is a change in the HTML.
+Follow the instructions below to build the updated image.

+## Helm Deployment Rollout
+To test a deployment rollout with Helm, first generate a new image of the frontend.
+`sudo docker build -t frontend:v2 frontend_v2/`
+`sudo docker tag frontend:v1 localhost:32000/frontend:v2`
+`sudo docker push localhost:32000/frontend:v2`

+Now, use our pre-packaged Helm chart to upgrade the app.
+Copy the name that was generated automatically.
+`microk8s helm3 list`
+`microk8s helm3 upgrade <generated-name> g20-frontend-1.1.0.tgz`

+## Canary Deployment (manual)
+`kubectl apply -f frontend-deploy.yaml`
+`kubectl apply -f frontend-deploy2.yaml`
+`kubectl get pods --show-labels`

+If we check the pods, we can see that three pods with version 1 are running and ine with v2.
+Now users can continue to access the application via the Service.
+One out of four users will be sent to the pod with the new code.
+If there are no problems with v2, you can scale that Deployment up to four replicas.
+Then you can delete the Deployment of v1.
+Compared to a rolling update, this gives you the ability to test the behavior of the new version before affecting all users.

+`kubectl scale deploy frontend-deploy2 --replicas=4`
+`kubectl delete deployment frontend-deploy`
+`kubectl get pods --show-labels`

 # How to uninstall
+To uninstall manually, all objects that were applied by YAML manifests should be deleted.

+To uninstall the Helm chart, list the generated name of the installation with:
+`microk8s helm3 list`
+The installation can then be uninstalled by issuing the following command:
+`microk8s helm3 uninstall <generated-name>`

+You will have to manually remove the files of the database that were stored in the hostPath:
+`sudo rm -r /opt/postgres/data`

+# Attempt at Istio
+Unfortunately, we were not able to fully get istio working as a replacement for nginx ingress.

+`kubectl create namespace istio-g20`
+`kubectl label namespace istio-g20 istio-injection=enabled`
+`microk8s helm3 install robin helm_istio/ -n istio-g20`

+By listing the pods, we see that the Envoy sidecar is successfully injected into our pods.
+`kubectl get pods -n istio-g20`

+By applying the Helm chart "helm_istio/", a gateway and two VirtualServices are created.
+However, due to incorrect VirtualServices, we are not able to reach the frontend and API through istio.
+As the istio installation was running correctly, we were able to successfully open Kiali and Prometheus; they just did not show us any data.

+`microk8s istioctl dashboard Prometheus`
+On Prometheus, we could have run queries such as:
+`istio_requests_total`
+or
+`istio_requests_total{destination_service=”robin-g20-frontend.istio-g20.svc.cluster.local”}`